 A gentle introduction to Istio

-Most modern applications are built using a distributed microservices architecture.
-This ensures that each individual service is simple and has a well defined responsibility.
+Many modern applications are built using distributed microservice architecture.
+This ensures that each individual service is simple and has a well-defined responsibility.
 Complex systems and platforms are generally built by combining many such microservices.
 Each microservice defines its own APIs and the services interact with each other using these APIs in order to serve end-user requests.

 The term service mesh is used to describe the network of microservices that make up such applications and the interactions between them.
 As a service mesh grows in size and complexity, it can become harder to understand and manage.
 Its requirements can include discovery, load balancing, failure recovery, metrics, and monitoring.
 A service mesh also often has more complex operational requirements, like A/B testing, canary rollouts, rate limiting, access control, and end-to-end authentication.

 Kubeflow is a collection of tools, frameworks and services that are deployed together into a single Kubernetes cluster to enable end-to-end ML workflows.
 Most of these components or services are developed independently and help with different parts of the workflow.
 Developing a complete ML workflow or an ML development environment requires combining multiple services and components.
 Kubeflow provides the underlying infrastructure that makes it possible to put such disparate components together.

 Kubeflow uses Istio as a uniform way to secure, connect, and monitor microservices.

 - Securing service-to-service communication in a Kubeflow deployment with strong identity-based authentication and authorization.

 - A policy layer for supporting access controls and quotas.

 - Automatic metrics, logs, and traces for traffic within the deployment including cluster ingress and egress.